 Our lab is always looking for people with and without ASD to participate in research.
 It is the contributions of families, sharing their time and energy, that help us to understand the fascinating and complex process of language learning!
 To participate, visit this page.

-In the ASD Long-term Outcomes Study (ALTOS), funded by NIH, we are studying adolescents and young adults who met had autism early in development, but currently have no symptoms.
+In the ASD Long-term Outcomes Study (ALTOS; NIMH R01MH112687-01A1), we are studying adolescents and young adults who met had autism early in development, but currently have no symptoms.
 In prior work, they appeared to use unique brain networks to achieve this particular outcome.
-Our study explores long-term ASD outcomes in two groups of individuals: (1) those we studied in our prior research as teens, and who are now young adults, using online assessments to evaluate how they navigate the difficult transition into independence and young adulthood; and (2) confirming the early presentation of ASD in children who were evaluated and diagnosed at ages 2-4 years, and are now in their teens, to permit the identification of early childhood predictors of long-term outcomes.
-An MRI study of this second group will investigate the functional connectivity of specific task-engaged social and language and resting-state networks, to specify the functional integration of the circuits involved in various long-term outcomes, and to test our proposed model of compensation.
+Our study explores long-term ASD outcomes in adolescents and young adults.
+We evaluate how they navigate the difficult transition into independence and young adulthood; look for early childhood predictors of long-term outcomes; and investigate the functional connectivity of specific task-engaged social and language and resting-state networks, to specify the functional integration of the circuits involved in various long-term outcomes.
 For more information, check out our website.
 To get involved, contact our research coordinator at (860) 486-3085.

 Autism contains a puzzling conundrum: Although 70% of autistic individuals demonstrate age-appropriate language and cognitive abilities on standardized tests, they nonetheless experience significant communication challenges during everyday interactions.
 In this project, we study adolescents with and without autism, as they interact with peers.
-This recently-funded NIDCD study combines traditional standardized language tests with innovative psycholinguistic measures derived from spontaneous natural conversations to develop profiles of communication strengths and weaknesses that can be used to inform personalized interventions focused on improving conversational success.
+This NIDCD-funded study combines traditional standardized language tests with innovative psycholinguistic measures derived from spontaneous natural conversations to develop profiles of communication strengths and weaknesses that can be used to inform personalized interventions focused on improving conversational success.
+See this article in UConn-Today for more info.

 In collaboration with Diana Robins (Director of the AJ Drexel Autism Institute), we are studying the sensitivity of concurrent and prospective toddler screening for autism.
 Come back for more information about this recently funded study!